-Pork is an excellent option for pickier dogs or for those who may be allergic (or sensitive) to poultry and beef.
-Those protein sources are actually common allergies for dogs, so the more exotic pork option could help alleviate any lasting sensitivities your dog has had to other foods in the past.
-It’s also a great way to get picky dogs to eat because pork is usually a dog favorite.
+Pork is an excellent option for pickier dogs or for those who may be allergic (or sensitive) to poultry or beef.
+Those protein sources are common allergens for dogs.
+Plus, dogs love pork, it is usually a dog favorite!

 Do They Offer Cat Food?

 The Farmer’s Dog does not currently make any cat food recipes as of this writing.

 While the homemade or freshly prepared cat food market is still extremely small, it is likely that many established companies, such as The Farmer’s Dog, may soon take advantage of.
 This opening is being exploited by Nom Nom, one of The Farmer’s Dog’s competitors.

 Many cat owners are just as enthusiastic and passionate about their kitties diet as dog owners can be, so it is a space in the industry that will surely be filled.

 Farmer's Dog ships their products directly to their customers, hence no middlemen.
 With that, it means that the costs are lower for the company.

 Their packages are environmentally friendly.
 The cardboard box can be recycled and the insulator inside is biodegradable.
 It can be composted, or simply run water over it in the sink and watch it dissolve.
 Lastly, the individual food pouches are all BPA-free.

 How Much Does The Farmer’s Dog Food Cost?

 Knowing that it is made from fresh, quality, and wholesome ingredients, expect that The Farmer's Dog costs more than your average kibble.
 However, if you compare it to a premium quality wet/canned food or other frozen raw diets, cost is almost the same.